PatriciaDaher/credit-risk-classification/Credit_Risk/Credit Risk Analysis Report.md

 7- total_debt: Total current debt of the borrower
 8- loan_status: The target variable indicating loan status (0= healthy, 1= high-risk)

-The first inspection of the loan_status variable showed a class imbalance with significantly more 0s (healthy loans) than 1s (high risk loans.
+The first inspection of the loan_status variable showed a class imbalance with significantly more 0s (healthy loans) than 1s (high risk loans).

 ### Machine learning process steps: